 Here’s how customer data integration can benefit your business:

 · Identify New Opportunities

 By analyzing customer data, you can identify opportunities to launch new products or modify existing ones.
-For instance, you want to sell your existing product to prospective consumers who have a lower disposable income.
+For instance, you want to sell your existing product to prospective consumers with lower disposable income.
 CDI can help you pinpoint the marketing leads within that specific budget range.
 This way, you can decide if it is favorable to make a lower-cost product.

 · Reach Out to a Targeted Audience